Lumpenproletariat: Usage by Marx and Engels

+While writing before the release of the 50 Volume Marx-Engels: Collected Works, Hal Draper (1914-1990) found 75 uses of lumpenproletariat within 40 documents and put them within three of his publications, our 50 volume aided graduate student in 1996 found 88 uses within 50 documents and also found what he thought were three distinct periods of how the duo used the term during 1845-1890; while the 1845-1847 period and also the 1855-1890 period both featured objective uses of the term, the middle 1848-1854 period was judged to be of a more subjective sort, so the student suggested that future term users not borrow their definitions of the word from this potentially misleading middle 1848-1854 period wherein 56 of the 88 total uses took place.

 In early writings

 The first collaborative work by Karl Marx and Friedrich Engels to feature the term lumpenproletariat is The German Ideology, written in 1845–46.
 They used it to describe the plebs (plebeians) of ancient Rome who were midway between freemen and slaves, never becoming more than a "proletarian rabble [lumpenproletariat]" and Max Stirner's "self-professed radical constituency of the Lumpen or ragamuffin."
 The first work written solely by Marx to mention the term was an article published in the Neue Rheinische Zeitung in November 1848 which described the lumpenproletariat as a "tool of reaction" in the revolutions of 1848 and as a "significant counterrevolutionary force throughout Europe."
 Engels wrote in The Peasant War in Germany (1850) that the lumpenproletariat is a "phenomenon that occurs in a more or less developed form in all the so far known phases of society".

 In The Communist Manifesto (1848), where lumpenproletariat is commonly translated in English editions as the "dangerous class" and the "social scum", Marx and Engels wrote: